Skip to main content

 • Take non-compliance into account when making decisions about costs

-For debtors receiving an LBA: You should respond within the 30-day deadline.
-You can admit the debt and propose payment terms, dispute some or all of the debt with reasons, or request more information.
-Ignoring an LBA makes your position worse if the matter goes to court.
+For debtors receiving a Letter of Claim under this protocol: Respond within the stated 30-day period.
+You can admit the debt and propose payment terms, dispute some or all of it with reasons, or request more information.
+Ignoring the letter can affect the later court process.

 Examples